YY-TMU/InPACT/README.md

 # InPACT

-InPACT is a novel method designed to identify and quantify IPA sites via the examination of contextual sequence patterns and RNA-seq reads alignment.
+InPACT is a computational method designed to identify and quantify IPA sites via the examination of contextual sequence patterns and RNA-seq reads alignment.
 InPACT includes following parts:

 * Identify skipped and composite IPA sites.
 * Infer novel IPA transcripts.